 Do hairball gels really work?

-They can help some cats when used as directed.
+They help some cats when used as directed.
 Choose a vet-recommended product and pair with brushing and hydration.

 Is dry food bad for hairballs?